Facial Steaming at Home: Benefits, Mistakes, and How to Do It Right

 • Dehydration lines (especially around the mouth and eyes)

-• Your skin feels tight but also oily somehow
+• Your skin feels tight and oily at the same time

 • Dry skin that drinks serums in 3 seconds flat